-In conclusion, The Karcher K2 cold water pressure washer is another budget model that, despite having a few flaws, is still a nice option for under 100 pounds.
+In conclusion, The Karcher K2 cold water pressure washer is another budget model that, despite having a few flaws, is still a nice option for £99.99.

-Our next set of reviews are for pressure washers under 300 pounds.
+Our next set of reviews are for pressure washers under or around £300 pounds.

-Best Cold Water Pressure washers under 300 pounds
+Best Cold Water Pressure washers under or around £300 pounds

 The Karcher K4 premium pressure washer is the bigger brother of the K3 model reviewed above and, as expected, it is bigger, heavier, more powerful and more expensive.
 This model’s measurements are 58 x 50 x 49cm and it weighs 11.9 kilograms, which is actually fairly light compared to some cold water pressure washers in the same range.

 The K4 premium has a water-cooled 1800 watt electric motor helping to produce 130 bar of pressure and a maximum water flow rate of 420 litres per hour.
 Karcher are confident in its lifespan and have given it a 5 year warranty.

 The K4 cold water pressure washer is a mobile, fully upright unit that gets about on its 2 robust wheels when pulled by the top handle.
 The handle itself is telescopic, made of hard wearing aluminium, and works well.As with the K2 model, this power washer has the ‘full control’ feature allowing you to select the power mode you require.